beffyd/Milestone-Project/README.md

 ## Screenshot of desktop and mobile view:

+Screen shots of the project can be viewed at: https://imgur.com/a/cg7irRi

 ## Code tested on W3C:

 all html and css passed W3C validator tests on 06/02/2023

 ## Bugs fixed: